secretstartups/handbook/hiring/interviewing/index.html.md

 <details open><summary>Average Time to Hire
 </summary>

 We strive to be as expeditious as possible in our hiring process.
 However, the speed of the process can and does vary.
-To see our historical and recent trends related to time-to-hire, please view the [Time to Offer Accept (Days)](https://about.gitlab.com/handbook/hiring/performance_indicators/#time-to-offer-accept-days) chart on the **Recruiting Performance Indicators** page.
+To see our historical and recent trends related to time-to-hire, please view the [Time to Offer Accept (Days)](https://about.gitlab.com/handbook/hiring/performance_indicators/#time-to-offer-accept-days) chart on the **Talent Acquisition Performance Indicators** page.

 To note, this metric is calculated by taking the number of days it takes from the time a candidate starts the recruitment process to when they accept an offer.

 </details>

 <details open><summary>Reimbursement for Interviewing with GitLab